The Best Pizza in Every State

 The gold standard of deep-dish pizza has been going strong in Chicago since 1971.
 Best of all, Lou’s ships its pies all over the U.S., so you don’t even have to be in the Windy City to get your fix.

 If you can track this roving pizza truck down, you’re in for some of the best damn pizza imaginable.
-Try the Cuban (above) with ham and pickles, or spring for the Purple Pig, with pork shoulder, barbecue sauce, mozzarella and purple coleslaw.
+Try the Purple Pig, with pork shoulder, barbecue sauce, mozzarella and purple coleslaw.

 Welcome to the home of Quad City-style pizza, which features malt in the dough, a spicy sauce and toppings under the cheese.
 And don’t you dare cut this baby into slices--in Iowa, we eat our pizza in strips.